forhadahmed/refactor/README.md

 The largest blocks are compared first.
 If two blocks are found to be similar, their children are discarded from further comparisons.
 For example, in the above diagram, if block `#1` is found to be similar to another block (not shown), then blocks `#3`, `#4`, `#5` (subtree for block `#1`) whould not be compared with any other blocks.
 Block `#2` sould still be eligible for comparison.

 For large input file sets, there can be thousands of code blocks to compare - from small 2-3 liner blocks to large function bodies.
 Smaller blocks are typically discarded for comparison which cuts down the processing time:
-- default minimum block size filter is used which discards many smaller blocks from processing
+- a default minimum block size filter is used which discards many smaller blocks from processing
 - two larger blocks found to be similar discards their subtrees (of smaller blocks) from processing